 Last Light Rising - Chapter 2: Rylee Command

-Admiral Rylee Voss stood at the central command station, her hands clasped behind her back, watching the tactical display cycle through its routine updates.
+Admiral Rylee Voss tracked the icons from her position at the central command station, hands clasped behind her back, her posture unchanged since the start of her shift six hours ago.
 The holographic interface cast pale blue light across her features, shadows shifting as the data refreshed.
-The air smelled of recycled atmosphere and the faint ozone tang of high-powered electronics.
+The air carried the recycled-atmosphere scent of ozone and stale electronics.
 Green icons for friendly vessels.
 Yellow for unidentified contacts.
 Red for hostiles.

 Everything was green.